-In 2014, the annual and long-term incentives awarded were established and paid pursuant to the terms of the Ball Corporation 2013 Stock and Cash Incentive Plan and the Ball Corporation Annual EVA® Incentive Compensation Plan, which are administered by the Committee.
-The 2013 Stock and Cash Incentive Plan permits grants of cash awards, stock options, SARs or stock awards (e.g., shares, restricted stock and RSUs).
+In 2017, the annual and long-term incentives awarded were established and paid to the NEOs pursuant to the terms of the Ball Corporation 2013 Stock and Cash Incentive Plan and the Ball Corporation Annual EVA® Incentive Compensation Plan, which are administered by the Committee.
+The 2013 Stock and Cash Incentive Plan was amended and approved by shareholders in April 2017, resulting in the Ball Corporation Amended and Restated 2013 Stock and Cash Incentive Plan.
+Both the original Ball Corporation 2013 Stock and Cash Incentive Plan and the Ball Corporation Amended and Restated 2013 Stock and Cash Incentive Plan.
+Both the original Ball Corporation 2013 Stock and Cash Incentive Plan and the Ball Corporation Amended and Restated 2013 Stock and Cash Incentive Plan permit grants of cash awards, stock options, SARs or stock awards (e.g., shares, restricted stock and RSUs) in an equivalent manner.